-While walking back towards the main museum building, we had the chance to look at some more statues along the way, including one of my favourites, Elevation of the Senses (2015).
+While walking back towards the main building within the Australian War Memorial in Canberra, we had the chance to look at some more statues along the way, including one of my favourites, Elevation of the Senses (2015).
 It shows a dog crouching down on uneven terrain, looking into his soldier-handlers eyes as he gives him a pat for being such a good boy!
 But it was the story behind the statue that really melted my heart.
 The soldier was Sapper Darren Smith and his dog Herby.
 They were on tour together in Afghanistan, where they were sadly killed in action.
 The bronze artwork genuinely symbolises the brilliant effort these brave canines undertake in the line of duty.
 You can tell that this is a popular statue with the rest of the public also, as there were so many poppies placed on this particular monument.

 The main building is built from stone and designed in an Art Deco style.
 Manicured lawns surround it, and the roof is raised up in a striking green dome.
 Before you head off to explore the excellent exhibits, be sure to check out the Memorial Gardens courtyard right by the entrance.
 It’s a really tranquil garden area containing a rectangular pond with a small waterfall flowing into it.
 The sound of the flowing water really gives it a peaceful feeling.
 Manicured hedges and trees surround the perimeter, and there are names of past wars displayed on the walls.
 This was one of my favourite parts of the whole museum.